 ‘Lower Class’ Commoner From Dublin (Tudor Era: Circa 15th Century AD)

-Back in July of 2014, archaeologists from Rubicon Heritage came across five human burials within the perimeter of a utility trench near the main entrance to Trinity College in Dublin.
+Back in July 2014, archaeologists from Rubicon Heritage came across five human burials within the perimeter of a utility trench near the main entrance to Trinity College in Dublin.
 And while preliminary hypotheses related these remains to the Viking Age or Hiberno-Norse origins (pertaining to the Norse-Gaels from the 9th to 12th centuries), post-excavation analysis led to a completely different result.

 Radiocarbon dating of the skeletal remnants placed all of them within the time range of the 15th – 17th centuries, thus corresponding to the Tudor era (1485–1603 AD) – when the conquest of Ireland by the English was underway.